Richmond American Announces Gr - GuruFocus.com

 PR Newswire

-Alta and Soltera at McSweeny Farms are set to debut this Saturday
+Bella at Piazza Serena is set to debut on Saturday, November 5

-HEMET, Calif., Oct.
-31, 2022 /PRNewswire/ -- Richmond American Homes of California, a subsidiary of M.D.C.
-Holdings, Inc. (NYSE: MDC), is excited to announce the grand opening of two new neighborhoods in the popular McSweeny Farms masterplan: Alta at McSweeny Farms and Soltera at McSweeny Farms (RichmondAmerican.com/AltaSolteraMcSweeny).
-Scheduled to open on Saturday, November 5, both of these exceptional Hemet communities showcase an inspired array of single- and two-story homes with open layouts and designer details.
-All eight floor plans available are from the builder's sought-after Seasons™ Collection—designed to put homeownership within reach for a variety of buyers.
+LA QUINTA, Calif., Nov.
+1, 2022 /PRNewswire/ -- Richmond American Homes of California, a subsidiary of M.D.C.
+Holdings, Inc. (NYSE: MDC), is excited to announce the grand opening of Bella at Piazza Serena (RichmondAmerican.com/BellaAtPiazzaSerena) in La Quinta.
+Scheduled to open on Saturday, November 5, this dynamic new community boasts three inspired floor single-story floor plans showcasing the open layouts and designer details today's homebuyers are seeking.

 Model home tours

-Prospective homebuyers and area agents are encouraged to stop by Alta and Soltera at McSweeny Farm for model home tours on Saturday, November 5, from 10 a.m. to 6 p.m.
+Prospective homebuyers and area agents are encouraged to stop by Bella at Piazza Serena for model home tours on Saturday, November 5, from 10 a.m. to 6 p.m.
+RSVPs are encouraged.

-Those who choose to build a new home from the ground up at either McSweeny Farms community will have the opportunity to work with professional design consultants at the builder's Home Gallery™ to select colors, textures, finishes and fixtures for their new living spaces—a complimentary service!
+Those who choose to build a new home from the ground up at Bella at Piazza Serena will have the opportunity to work with professional design consultants at the builder's Home Gallery™ to select colors, textures, finishes and fixtures for their new living spaces—a complimentary service!

 About M.D.C.
 Holdings, Inc.